-Now that you have your mission down pat, identify your audience by determining your buyer personas.
+Now that you have your mission down pat, the next step on how to build a marketing plan is to identify your audience by determining your buyer personas.
 Buyer personas are representations of customers and prospects that you want to attract to your business.

 By taking the time to create accurate buyer personas, you’ll be able to address the needs and solve the pain points of your target audience.